KIT-IBPT/epics-cs-shell/README.md

 The CS-Shell application server is designed for implementing of algorithms and complex procedures as server process using capacity of JAVA programming language and supporting Java libraries.

+The CS-Shell application has been developed for and it is used at [KARA](https://www.ibpt.kit.edu/kara.php) and [FLUTE](https://www.ibpt.kit.edu/flute.php) at [Institute of Beam Physics and Technology / KIT](https://www.ibpt.kit.edu/).

 ## The Application Server and CSS

 The CS-Shell application server works well together and supplements functionality of CSS.
 Perfect example is complete ANKA alarm server solution, which is build around CSS BEAST alarm.

 The CS-Shell alarm server is implemented on top of CS-Shell EPICS application server with focus on supporting functionality of CSS BEAST alarm engine.

+## Documentation

+Development documentation can be found here: [https://kit-ibpt.github.io/epics-cs-shell/](https://kit-ibpt.github.io/epics-cs-shell/).

 ## Copyright / License